Healthy Homes Assessment Ascot Park

 Home Assessments Ascot Park for Rental Properties

-There are many things to look over during the home evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are many things to be able to examine when conducting an home inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are a few examples:

-The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of the tenant services ruling can be significant for property managers and landlords.
-For specialist guidance, contact us now and schedule your rental property home evaluation.
+The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be significant for property managers and landlords.
+For specialist advice get in touch today to schedule your rental properties home evaluation.

 home assessments for rental properties